 The Chord Memory module’s exact behaviour varies depending on how it is connected and whether the RECORD button is engaged.

-With no CHORD IN connection and the RECORD button disengaged the module is controlled by left mouse clicks on the built-in keyboard.
+When the RECORD button is disengaged the module is controlled by left mouse clicks on the built-in keyboard.
 In its default condition no keys are selected, the CHORD OUT S-Poly signal is a zero note chord/scale and the BASS OUT signal is zero volts (which corresponds to C2 in Voltage Modular).

 In the images below a couple of Note Watcher modules are used to show exactly what the output signals are doing, although it’s all pretty obvious.